christabor/MoAL/TASKS.md

 _Note:_ *completed tasks will be ~~crossed out with a [link](#)~~*.
 Tasks are generally structured to be individual and atomic, but many build off of each other and are imported as new modules.
 Each file is formatted to have classes/definitions and then examples below in each file.

-## Goals

-The primary goal of this project is to synthesize an extremely large set of concepts and ideas into crucial components, allowing one to learn a typically unfathomable breadth of topics in the field, doing so in a shorter amount of time.
-The trade off of **depth** is acceptable as it stresses basic competencies across all aspects, **which can later be translated into more detailed understanding**.

 # Tasks

 ## Data structures